-1.1 The Struc-Dash E External Wall Insulation System comprises enhanced grey expanded polystyrene (EPS) insulation boards mechanically fixed to the substrate wall, with supplementary adhesive(1) where required (with a minimum 40% coverage of adhesive), a reinforcing glass fibre mesh embedded in the basecoat, and a render finish.
+1.1 The Struc-Brick Rend E External Wall Insulation System comprises enhanced grey expanded polystyrene (EPS) insulation boards, mechanically fixed to the substrate wall, with supplementary adhesive(1) where required (with a minimum of 40% coverage of adhesive), with a reinforcing glass fibre mesh embedded in the basecoat and a render finish.
 The system can be designed to achieve either a 30- or 60-year durability (see Figure 1 for both applications, and section 16).

-(1) Supplementary adhesive is compulsory for the 60-year durability system.
+(1) supplementary adhesive is compulsory for the 60-year durability system.